chronicqazxc/StaticFramework/README.md

 # StaticFramework
-A monolithic dynamic framework demo.
+This is the demo app for my [post](https://wayne-blog.herokuapp.com/blog/posts/16) about how to merge dynamic frameworks into a monolithic dynamic framework demo.